-To play, the gamer must read, solve problems, and engage with fictional characters, and battle fictitious enemies to seek to restore the Kingdom of Hyrule.
+To play, the gamer must read, solve problems, and engage with fictional characters, and battle fictitious enemies to seek to restore the Kingdom of Hyrule to peace.
 And, while I do not consider this game-play to be school.
 I do see the educational value in such gaming adventures.

 How Adventure Fantasy Story Video Games Can Prompt Creative Writing

 While we as adults might not understand the pull of such epic fantasy stories, the reality is our kids are finding adventure.
 We may not like it, but I choose to view it as a way to help my son expand his imagination.

 And imagination is one of the keys to successful creative writing.

 Not every boy or girl sits around daydreaming.
 My gifted, math minded, son is one who does not.
 He sees things very linearly.
 But, when he thinks of the characters that he has developed an affinity for, his mind thinks of many ways that the character can set off on adventures.

 Fantasy story prompts are a way to take something a child is already interested in, and help them to put his thoughts to paper and develop his own story lines.

 While these fantasy story images aren’t identical to the gaming story that he enjoys playing they are similar in feel and design.
 Thus, they serve as prompts to expand his gaming thoughts into real, written stories.

 You can have these story prompts for your own students.
 Simply enter your email address and you will be emailed directions for how you can download these pages.